jrue/d3-force-chart/README.md

 <img src="https://raw.githubusercontent.com/jrue/d3-force-chart/master/screenshot.png" width="50%" height="auto" style="max-width:50%;height:auto;">

+(note: The data require a categories column to trigger separation of categories.
+A separate no-categories.html version exists that doesn't use categories.)

 ## Install instructions

 To install, fork this repo, then clone a copy to your computer.
 (Note: You will need [Node.js](https://nodejs.org/en/) installed for this command to work.)
 Open a Terminal window in the directory from where you cloned your repository, and run the following command: